Is calling the USA “America” offensive? Celebrate July 4 with a look at a common debate among many in Latin America.

 As someone not from America, I get that the United States has a lot to answer for down here, especially in Central America.
 Panama, Guatemala, El Salvador, Honduras, and Nicaragua – especially Nicaragua – can all talk about the appalling treatment they’ve received at the hands of Uncle Sam over the years.
 There’s good reason for anti-American sentiment.

-And yet it’s not everyone who gets upset by calling America “America”.
+And yet it’s not everyone who gets upset by calling America “America”

 I’ve been in taxis, Ubers, and shops all over Central and South America where people ask if I’m an “Americano” without batting an eye.
-In 2020, the president of Panama said “Americana” on Twitter.
+In 2020, the then-president of Panama said “Americana” on Twitter.
 Good for him.

 Elsewhere in the Americas, non-Latin American Americans don’t really care, either.
 You’d think that if the word “America” to describe the United States of America was so offensive to everyone, then surely everyone outside the U.S. would be in an uproar.
 But they’re not.

-In Canada, they don’t cry “But… but we’re Americans too!” when someone says the A-word to describe their noisy neighbors to the south.
+In Canada, they don’t cry “But… but we’re Americans too!” when someone says the A-word to describe their noisy neighbors to the south

 I’ve never heard a Jamaican or Barbadian complain about this either.
 Only Latin Americans.
 Why?